Why does Mercury have such a big iron core? Magnetism!

-Category: Environment Hits: 2A new study disputes the prevailing hypothesis on why Mercury has a big core relative to its mantle.
+Category: Environment Hits: 7A new study disputes the prevailing hypothesis on why Mercury has a big core relative to its mantle.
 For decades, scientists argued that hit-and-run collisions blew away much of Mercury's rocky mantle and left the big, dense, metal core inside.
 But new research reveals that collisions are not to blame -- instead, the density, mass and iron content of a rocky planet's core is influenced by its distance from the sun's magnetic field.

 Read more https://www.sciencedaily.com/releases/2021/07/210702154314.htm